 Photo by: Kigali Genocide Memorial

-Only 27 years have passed, and it’s still a fresh wound in the country.
-One thing that stood out for me while in Kigali was the higher number of young people as most parents were killed during this period.
+Only 25 years have passed, and it’s still a fresh wound in the country.
+One thing that stood out for me while in Kigali was the high number of young people as most parents were killed during this period.

-Before you arrive, watch the movie Hotel Rwanda to understand the basics of what led up to this traumatic event.
+Before you travel to Rwanda, watch the movie Hotel Rwanda to understand the basics of what led up to this traumatic event.